 In snow-prone areas of the country, avid golfers dread the snap of cold that comes later in the year.
 For those of us who are unable to enjoy year-round golfing, it’s important to take steps to make sure that all of our golfing equipment is ready for the first clear day in the spring -- and that includes golf cars.
-Winterizing your electric golf car for the off-season is critical to prevent costly repairs and make your first round of the new year as fun as it should be.
+Winterizing your electric golf car for the off-season is critical to prevent costly repairs and making your first round of the new year as fun as it should be.

-Preparing the Battery for Storage
+Preparing Your Golf Car Battery for Storage

 Simple, regular maintenance of your 6 volt golf car batteries during the off-season ensures that your car is ready to run when the time comes, but neglecting to care for them will leave you with a car that can’t make it out of the garage, let alone 18 holes.